AM-ina99/Data-Analysis/README.md

 The data used is here:  https://1drv.ms/u/s!AlQ4PLNShInzhth9DEOhhY2QAYO0gg?e=xxw5xC

 The data I used is slightly different from this.
+The difference will be noticed in: Area with highest crime frequency in night and in the "Vict Ages".

 **Data connection**
 1. upload your data on drive